 Surgery remains the most direct approach for treating cancer.
 For some people, surgery is all that’s needed to cure the disease.
 Others may need additional treatment with radiation, chemotherapy, or other therapies before, during, or after the operation.

-On May 19, a panel of MSK experts addressed your most pressing concerns and answered your questions about your upcoming treatment or appointment.
+A panel of MSK experts addressed your most pressing concerns and answered your questions about your upcoming treatment or appointment.

 In cancer surgery, the stakes are especially high.
 Having the right procedure up front means that your cancer is less likely to come back.
 It also reduces your risk for serious complications that can impair your health and normal bodily functions.